MaxRamgraber/Simple-AEM-Toolbox/README.md

 <img align="left" src="/images/03_extraction_well.png" width="15%">

 ### Extraction or injection well
 Injection or extraction wells - or any other type of pointwise flow - can be implemented using the `ElementWell` object.
 This element requires the specification of a position, a positive or negative strength value, and a well radius.
+Alternatively to a strength value, this element can also adjust its strength to induce a desired drawdown on the flow field.
 <br /><br />